belluzj/luapower-git/luapower-git.md

 tagline: git workflow for luapower
 ---

-## What?
+## What

-An automated way for downloading, managing and building luapower packages.
+Downloading and managing luapower packages the git way.

 ## Why not just use git directly?